dnr/styx/README.md

 (compressed with xz).
 This makes some sense for normal substitution, since those files aren't often used and can be smaller on disk.

-For Styx, though, this is actually conterproductive: Files that are not used are simply never downloaded, so it doesn't matter whether they're compressed or not.
+For Styx, though, this is actually counterproductive: Files that are not used are simply never downloaded, so it doesn't matter whether they're compressed or not.
-Per-file also interferes with Styx's differential compression (and nar compression for that matter): A small change in a file will produce a large change in the compressed version of that file, at least after the first point where they differ.
+Per-file compression also interferes with Styx's differential compression (and nar compression too for that matter): A small change in a file will produce a large change in the compressed version of that file, at least after the first point where they differ.

-So it would be nice to undo this compression so we can get better binary diffs.
+Can we still get some benefits of differential compression?
+Yes, we just have to do it on the uncompressed data: To construct a diff, we decompress a whole target file and a whole base file, and diff those.
+The tricky part is that when we reconstruct the target, we get it in uncompressed form, but we need the compressed form.
+So we have to recompress it.
+In general, this may not be
-Actually we can: the manifester can simply un-gzip or un-xz the files in the nar as it reads it, and present to Styx a package made of uncompressed files.
+possible: compression algorithms may not be deterministic, and even if they are, they may have many parameters that affect the output and we may not know the exact parameters used the first time.

-There's only two issues:
+It turns out that in the most common cases, it is possible:

-- We should probably rename the files by removing the .gz/.xz extension so programs don't get confused.
-We'll also have to be careful to rewrite symlinks.
+- Man pages are compressed with gzip with default settings (level 6), and gzip is very stable.
-- If we modify the contents of the package, it will no longer match the nar and Nix will fail to verify it.
-This is fine as long as we understand what's happening.
-We could re-generate the nar signature with our own key if we really wanted.
+- Linux kernel modules are compressed with xz with non-standard but known settings, which are deterministic and seem stable from version to version.

 (This isn't fully implemented yet.)